Bradwell, Derbyshire: 17th century to present

 The oldest surviving public house in Bradwell is the White Hart.
 It was constructed in 1676.

-Nonconformism was popular in Bradwell.
+Non-conformism was popular in Bradwell.
 In 1747 John Wesley preached in Towngate.
 In 1754 a Presbyterian chapel was built in the village.
 This became Unitarian at the end of the 18th century and is now used as a local scout headquarters.
 A General Baptist chapel opened in 1790.
 This was used by Primitive Methodists as a Sunday school in the 20th century.
 A Wesleyan Methodist chapel opened in 1807.
 It was restored and extended 1891.
 It is now a Methodist church.
 A Primitive Methodist chapel was constructed in 1845, extended in 1878, and closed in 1972.

 Historically Bradwell was part of Hope ecclesiastical parish until 1868 when the Anglican Church of St. Barnabas opened.
 Samuel Fox, inventor of the Paragon umbrella frame, donated £100 towards the cost of constructing the church.

 The village grew again in the eighteenth century around lead mining.

 Economy

 As with many Peak District villages, Bradwell has become a settlement for commuters and retirees.
 The other sources of income are the landmark local cement factory in the adjacent parish of Hope, pubs, B&Bs, an eponymous locally made ice cream, and some subsidised farming.
 The Bagshawe Cavern former show cave is now only open by appointment.
-In November 2017 plans to build 43 three to five-bedroomed houses for the open market and 12 two-bedroomed affordable homes to meet local needs as well as 6 small industrial units on a former industrial estate were announced.
+In November 2017 plans to build 43 three to five-bedroomed houses for the open market and 12 two-bedroomed affordable homes to meet local needs as well as six small industrial units on a former industrial estate were announced.